Lando-L/boax/README.md

 ## Overview

 Boax is a composable library of core components for Bayesian Optimization that is **designed for flexibility**.
-It comes with a low-level interfaces for:
+It comes with low-level interfaces for:

 * **Core capabilities** (`boax.core`):
   * Common Distributions